docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-True if a text layer has subscript enabled; otherwise false.
+True if a Text layer has subscript enabled; otherwise false.
 To set this value, use :ref:`TextDocument.fontBaselineOption` added in After Effects 24.0.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.

 **Type**